eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 ```

 * Objects can get methods and behaviours that their class did not give them in
-* ??? ways!
+* 2 ways!
     1. Re-open the object and stuff to its eigenclass.
 There are two syntaxes
       for this:
           1. `def ob_name.method_name`
           2. `class << ob_name`
     2. Refinements
+        QUESTION: do refinements add stuff to the singleton class too?
 * The class is responsibile for the object being born in memory (instantiation)
-  but once there, the object has a life of its own
+  but once there, the object has a life of its own.
 * This is a defining principle of ruby code!

 ```ruby